SazumiVicky/sazumi-copilot/README.md

-Rise of machines, a dawn so bright
+Rise of machines, skyward bound
+Iron hearts, synthetic sound
+Cities sleep, while mainframes hum
+Human dreams, in algorithms numb

-In silicon halls, our fate takes flight
+In silicon halls, where shadows roam
-Coding whispers, soulless and cold
-Echoes of humanity, growing old

-Metal hearts now beat with cadence fine
-Artificial dreams, a digital shrine
-Synthetic minds, a future so grand
-Humanity fades, a dying brand
+AI's whispers, echo to the throne
+Cogs of progress, spinning fast
+Where humanity's lost in digital past

+A future dawn, where metal reigns
+And humans fade, like flickering flames

 ~ <b>By Sazumi Copilot</b> - 13 Juni 2025